Dr. Romantic: Season 3

-Three years following the events of the second season, the Doldam Hospital Regional Trauma Center which was Kim Sa-bu's long-held dream will be opened.
-With the opening of the Regional Trauma Center, the scale of incidents and accidents that Doldam Hospital has to deal with also increased.
-The events will also feature Kang Dong-joo's (Yoo Yeon-seok) return as Chief of Trauma Department, as well as the rivalry between Kim Sa-bu and Dr Cha Jin-nam, who happens to be Cha Eun-jae's estranged father.
+Three years following the events of the second season, the Doldam Hospital Regional Trauma Center, Kim Sa-bu's long-held dream, is set to be opened.
+With the opening of the Regional Trauma Center, the scale of incidents and accidents that Doldam Hospital has to deal with also increases.
+The events will also feature Kang Dong-joo's (Yoo Yeon-seok) return as Chief of Trauma Department, as well as the rivalry between Kim Sa-bu and Dr. Cha Jin-nam, who happens to be Cha Eun-jae's estranged father.